zumasys/docs/site/docs/jbase/administration/transaction-replication/monitoring-transaction-replication/README.md

 ## jLOGSTATUS

 The [jlogstatus](./../jlogstatus) program can give an overview of both the transaction logging and replication system.
-See also [jlogstatus](./../jlogstatus)documentation for more detail. the command:
+See also [jlogstatus](./../jlogstatus) documentation for more detail.
+The command:

 ```
 JLOGSTATUS -a